2021 Alberta referendum: Equalization

 Canada was created as a federal state with a financial relationship between the federal and provincial governments.
 Currently, there are three primary forms of transfers provided by the federal government to provinces.
 The Canada Health Transfer is a per-capita transfer payment program in support of the health systems of the provinces and territories of Canada, and represents approximately 47 per cent of major federal transfers.
 Funds provided through the Canadian Health Transfer must be used by provinces and territories for the purposes of "maintaining the national criteria" for publicly provided health care in Canada (as set out in the Canada Health Act).
 The second form of transfer is the Canada Social Transfer, a per-capita transfer in support of post-secondary education, social assistance, and social services, including early childhood development and early learning and childcare, which represents 20 per cent of major federal transfers.
 The third major program is equalization, which represents approximately 25 per cent of major federal transfers.
 Equalization is intended to address fiscal disparities among Canadian provinces based on estimates of provinces' fiscal capacity—their ability to generate tax revenues.
+As well, the federal government spends money in Alberta in other ways.
+These programs are paid for by taxes (income and corporate) and other revenue sources generated across the country.

 The equalization program began in 1957 under Progressive Conservative Prime Minister John Diefenbaker to mitigate horizontal fiscal imbalance between provinces.
 Successive Alberta governments and popular opinion in the province have decried the equalization formula, noting that Alberta has not received funding under the equalization program since 1965.
 The current equalization formula was implemented shortly after Stephen Harper's Conservative Party of Canada formed a minority government after the 2006 Canadian federal election.
 Shortly before the election, Liberal Finance Minister Ralph Goodale formed the "Expert Panel on Equalization and Territorial Formula Financing" chaired by Al O'Brien—a former Government of Alberta deputy minister—to produce a report on the future of equalization.
 The report titled "Achieving a National Purpose: Putting Equalization Back on Track" was tabled in parliament in May 2006.
 The Harper government used the report as a basis for reforms to the equalization program.

-The equalization referendum question asks whether Section 36(2) which expounds the principle of making equalization payments be removed from the Constitution Act, 1982.
+The equalization referendum question asks whether Section 36(2), which expounds the principle of the federal government making equalization payments, be removed from the Constitution Act, 1982.
 The amending formula for the Canadian Constitution requires agreement from seven provinces representing 50 per cent of the population of Canada (7+50 formula) and a "yes" vote by a single province in a referendum does not have legal consequence, as a provincial government cannot unilaterally modify equalization.
+Unlike the Daylight savings question, the question on equalization, even if passed, as it did, was to have no immediate effect as the Alberta government did not have the right to amend the Canadian Constitution on its own.